Is the LCCC DMS program accredited?

 - CMAP 1610 Windows or CMAP 1685 Computers in health care (2016-2017 applicants only)

 How old can my prerequisite courses be?

 The anatomy and physiology courses must have been taken within the last five years to be considered.
 The five-year timeline is based off the program entry date.
-If you are currently working as one of the following hands-on medical professional, you are exempt from the five-year requirement: registered nurse (RN), radiologic technologist ARRT(R), physical therapist assistant, respiratory therapist or surgical technologist.
-You must provide documentation of employment.
+If students are currently working as one of the following hands-on medical professionals, they're exempt from the five-year requirement: registered nurse (RN), radiologic technologist ARRT(R), physical therapist assistant, respiratory therapist, surgical technologist or a certified nurse assistant (CNA).
+Students must provide documentation of employment.

 There is no time limit on the other prerequisite courses.